GiangLeN/dockeRepo/README.md

 ```

-Since the project use renv, it should be installed automatically.
-Restore to install appropriate packages.
+Since the project uses renv, it should be installed automatically.
+Use renv function restore to install appropriate packages.

 ```
 library("renv")